freshjuice-dev/freshjuice.dev/_content/privacy.md

 **FreshJuice** — an independent project and brand operated by a single developer.
 For any privacy inquiries, please contact: **privacy@freshjuice.dev**

-We do not publish a postal address publicly.
-If you require our mailing address for GDPR or legal reasons, please request it by email and we will provide it.

 If you are in the EEA/UK, FreshJuice is the **data controller** for personal data collected via this Website.

 ---